oyvindwe/connectlife-ha/custom_components/connectlife/data_dictionaries/README.md

-# Data dictionaries
+# Mapping files

-Data dictionaries for known appliances are located in this directory.
-Appliances without data dictionary will be still be loaded, but with a warning in the log.
+Mapping files for known appliances are located in this directory.
+Appliances without a mapping file will be still be loaded, but with a warning in the log.
 Their properties will all be mapped to [sensor](#type-sensor) entities, with `hidden` set to `true` and `state_class` set to `measurement` (to enable [long-term statistics](https://developers.home-assistant.io/docs/core/entity/sensor/#long-term-statistics)).